NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 Refers to an object having a reference to another object (or objects).
 The objects are independent of each other, and the child object can exist without the parent object.

-Examples of aggregation include a `Person` object having a `Car` object, or a `Library` object having a `Book` object; a classroom object having student objects.
-Cars, books, and students can all exist independently of their 'container` and can be interchanged between containers.
+Examples of aggregation include a `Garage`-type having a `Car`-type object; a `Library`-type object having a `Book`-type object; a `Classroom`-type object having a `Student`-type objects, and so forth.
+Cars, books, and students can all exist independently of their 'container'.

 #### Composition

 Also involves an object having a reference to another object (or objects).
-However, the objects are dependent on each other, and the child object cannot exist without the parent object.
+However, the objects are **dependent** on each other, and the child object cannot exist without its parent (referer) object.

 Examples of composition include a `Person` object having a `Heart` object, or a `Car` object having an `Engine` object.
 A `Heart` cannot exist without a `Person`, and an `Engine` cannot exist without a `Car`.